 Many people are interested in medical marijuana for a variety of conditions including fibromyalgia.
 Currently patients use medical marijuana for relief for a long list of conditions like cancer, arthritis, irritable bowel disease, and many more conditions.
-It is no surprise then that someone suffering from fibromyalgia would look to medical marijuana in Maryland for relief.
+It is no surprise then that someone suffering from fibromyalgia would look to medical marijuana in Maryland or Delaware for relief.
 In this article we are going to examine what fibromyalgia is and how medical marijuana could help you find relief.

 What Is Fibromyalgia?

 Fibromyalgia is a condition that effects 4 million adults in America.
 This is roughly 2% of the adult population that is affected in some way by fibromyalgia, so it is no wonder many are looking to medical marijuana as a treatment option.
 Typically, fibromyalgia is characterized by patients experiencing pain all over their body.
 It can also affect sleep, cause fatigue, and can lead to emotional and mental distress.

 - Pain and stiffness all over the body